TomPace101/nanopore_diffusion/notes.md

 # Problem Description

-_TODO_ Smol: use z for charge instead of q
-_TODO_ PNP: use s for species index instead of i _TODO_ reaction terms: find a good index name for reactions
+_TODO_ Smol: use z for charge instead of q --wait! this conflicts with z as a coordinate! (ok in PNP b/c of species index) _TODO_ reaction terms (not written up yet): find a good index name for reactions _TODO_ would it be better to use delta_... for test functions (ala variational calculus) instead of v?

 It has its own _TODO_ list.